-- Hold a valid, current Certificate of Eligibility for Non-Immigrant (F-1) student status for academic and language student form, also known as the I-20.
+- Hold a valid, current Certificate of Eligibility for Nonimmigrant (F-1) Student Status-For Academic and Language Students (I-20) Form.

 - Have appropriate authorization for any work and not be employed for more than 20 hours per week on campus while classes are in session.

 Students who are maintaining status are permitted an annual vacation period during the year if they intend to enroll the following term.

 If you have maintained your status you may transfer to another college or university as long as you follow the proper procedures, and the new institution is permitted by the USCIS to enroll F-1 students.

 Plan ahead.
 Speak with the international admissions assistant or DSO at the new institution to learn what information and papers may be required from your current institution.
 Inform your current DSO and advisor that you are transferring.
 Report to your new DSO as soon as you arrive on your new campus.
 The new DSO will notify USCIS of your transfer.
 If you plan to leave the U.S. during the transfer, consult both your current and new DSO.